 First, visit that famously pink house, a historic gothic revival with picturesque grounds.
 A tour of the Roseland Cottage takes you through the summer home of silk-tycoon, Henry C. Bowen.
 Here you’ll see where the Bowen’s threw lavish Fourth of July parties and you’ll get a chance to enter the oldest bowling alley in America.
 The Rose Cottage sits on more than 60 stunning acres perfect to play on and explore.
 Complete with a playground, Roseland Park is the perfect place for planning a family picnic.
 Bring a fishing pole and cast a line at the lake!

-Mrs. Bridge’s Pantry is the perfect place for an afternoon tea, complete with British-style scones.
-Try their most requested tea, Cream Earl Grey, for a twist on the classic.
+Mrs. Bridges Pantry is the perfect place for an afternoon tea, complete with British-style scones.
+Try its most requested tea, Cream Earl Grey, for a twist on the classic.

 Set against almost 700 acres of rolling hills, pastures and woodland, the Pomfret Conservation Center managed by the Connecticut Audubon beckons you to take a walk on over 10 miles of trails and count the number of bird species you spy.
 Over 210 have been sighted here.
 After, have lunch at the Vanilla Bean Café which has always been the forerunner of foodie-approved, locally sourced restaurants, even when it opened 28 years ago on this bucolic corner of Pomfret.
 For nearly 30 years, the Vanilla Bean Café is still known for soups and sandwiches.